global-health-informatics-institute/Water_Management_System/README.md

 the raspberry pi that will act as the system's server.

 Step 2:
-Setup the database by importing the backup in the Database directory to MariaDB using phpMyAdmin.
+Setup the database by importing the backup located in the Database directory to MariaDB on the raspberry pi using phpMyAdmin.

 Step 3:
 Get an esp32 and copy the boot and WMS scripts to its memory.
 Make sure you change the file name 'WMS' to 'main'.